 The state of New York was deeply committed to upholding anti-sodomy laws — so committed, in fact, that it set about entrapping potential lawbreakers.
 Police vice squads pursued LGBTQ individuals, bought them drinks, and made offers — and then arrested those who accepted.

 The Mafia couldn’t pay off every police officer in the city.
-By the mid 60s, over 100 men were being arrested per week.
-And it was in that climate that the raid on the Stonewall Inn took place.
+By the mid 1960s, over 100 men were being arrested per week and it was in that climate that the raid on the Stonewall Inn took place.

 The Raid On The Stonewall

 In the chaotic aftermath of the night of June 27, 1969, there were two things everyone who had been at the Stonewall Inn could agree on: what happened had happened fast, and it had been entirely spontaneous.

 When police burst through the doors at 1:20 AM, the bartender knew something had gone wrong.
 He had thought the establishment was in the clear that night; though there had been rumors and a recent spate of raids — notably those on the Snake Pit and the Sewer — he hadn’t received a tipoff that the Stonewall would be hit.